pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_eclipse.md

 ## Import Project to Eclipse

-First of all you have to import the example project in eclipse.
+First of all you have to import the example project in eclipse:

 1. Start Eclipse
 1. File -> Import -> General -> Existing Projects to Workspace